Tech manufacturer Hon Hai says resolved strike at China factory

 In its statement, the company did not give any details about the discussions or why the workers had gone on strike.
 Hon Hai also did not give details about the product lines at the plant.

-China has seen a surge in the number of strikes at its factories in recent years as the economy slowed and a worsening labor shortage has shifted the balance of power in labor relations.
+China has seen a surge in the number of strikes at its factories in recent years as the economy slowed and a worsening labour shortage has shifted the balance of power in labour relations.
 Smartphones and social media have also helped workers become more aware than ever of the changing environment.

-The labor dispute was first reported by U.S.-based watchdog China Labor Watch (CLW), which said the workers went on strike to demand higher pay after Hon Hai cut overtime due to reduced orders from client Hewlett-Packard Co (HP) (HPQ.N).
-The workers rely on overtime pay to plump up their meager salaries and this is the second strike this year due to the HP cuts, CLW added.
+The labour dispute was first reported by U.S.-based watchdog China Labor Watch (CLW), which said the workers went on strike to demand higher pay after Hon Hai cut overtime due to reduced orders from client Hewlett-Packard Co (HP).
+The workers rely on overtime pay to plump up their meagre salaries and this is the second strike this year due to the HP cuts, CLW added.

 HP declined to provide immediate comment.

-Hon Hai assembles Apple Inc's (AAPL.O) iPhones, iPads and laptops, as well as computers and servers for HP and Cisco Systems Inc (CSCO.O).
-The factory in Chongqing is not listed as a certified Apple supplier.
+Hon Hai assembles Apple Inc's iPhones, iPads and laptops, as well as computers and servers for HP and Cisco Systems Inc. The factory in Chongqing is not listed as a certified Apple supplier.

 (Reporting by Paul Carsten in BEIJING and Michael Gold in TAIPEI; Editing by Miral Fahmy)